gardehal/python-todo/README.md

 ### TODO:
 - check spelling
-- groom/trigger reset functions + redo tests accordingly
+- groom/trigger reset functions + tests + update help
 - write Conclusion

 - when printing all lists, add check (0/1 similar to task) to check if all tasks in list are completed